 Southern Choctaw Elementary School

-- Southern Choctaw Elementary School's student population of 327 students has declined by 12% over five school years.
+Southern Choctaw Elementary School's student population of 327 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-6|